johneastman/Diceware/README.md

 ```

 ## Output
-This program will generate a report (see an example: `report.txt`) that contains the password and the number of times (if any) the specified password was found elsewhere online.
+This program will generate a report in `report.txt`.
+That report contains the generated password, as well as checking if the generated password was ever found in any data breaches or leaks.
+This check is done with the [Pwned Passwords](https://haveibeenpwned.com/Passwords) API.